Grit Magazine: A Youth-led Resilience Publication

 Hanann Al Daqqa — Youth Worker

-Being a finalist of the inaugural 2018 NGV Victorian Design Challenge was such a good experience.
+Being a finalist in the inaugural 2018 NGV Victorian Design Challenge was such a good experience.
 If you would like to know more, have any questions or would like to help us make Grit Magazine a reality please get in touch.